dotBANNED/deletegoogle/README.md

 # Deleting Google (out of your life)
-It can be done!
-Here is a video to help you out https://www.youtube.com/watch?v=WoAhf_qwLDM

 ### Google Search Enging
 - [DuckDuckGo](https://duckduckgo.com) - An internet search engine whose goal is to protect users’ privacy and avoiding personalized search results (tracking).